Rashmika Mandanna’s Revelation On Relationship Status; Surprises Fans By Saying ‘Single Forever’

 MOST READ : Rashmika Mandanna Shares An Adorable Family Picture!
 Fans Can't Stop Gushing Over It

 It's indeed good news as one of the most desired actresses has landed another role, which comes across as fun and exciting.
 Meanwhile, Rashmika has also been in the news for the sensual lip lock scene in her forthcoming Telugu film Dear Comrade.
 Fans have gone berserk after watching the teaser of this film, which stars this Kodava beauty and Devarakonda in the lead.
 She was last seen opposite Darshan in the latest Kannada film Yajamana.
-The movie